Yogi Berra: Death

-Berra died in his sleep at the age of 90 of natural causes in West Caldwell, New Jersey, on September 22, 2015.
+Berra died in his sleep at age 90 of natural causes in West Caldwell, New Jersey, on September 22, 2015.

 The Yankees added a number "8" patch to their uniforms in honor of Berra, and the Empire State Building was lit with vertical blue and white Yankee "pinstripes" on September 23.
 New York City lowered all flags in the city to half-staff for a day in tribute.
 A moment of silence was held before the September 23 games of the Yankees, Dodgers, Astros, Mets, Nationals, Tigers, Pirates, and his hometown St. Louis Cardinals, as well as the ALPB's Long Island Ducks.
 The Yogi Berra Museum held a tribute on October 4.

 Berra's funeral services were held on September 29, and were broadcast by the YES Network.
-His ashes were interred next to his wife Carmen at the Gate of Heaven Cemetery in East Hanover, New Jersey.
-Berra's longtime friend, Joe Garagiola Sr., who lived directly across the street from Berra when they were young, died six months later on March 23, 2016.
+His ashes were interred next to his wife, Carmen, at the Gate of Heaven Cemetery in East Hanover, New Jersey.
+Berra's longtime friend, Joe Garagiola, who lived directly across the street from Berra when they were young, died six months later on March 23, 2016.
 Berra's Yankee teammate Don Larsen, who pitched the only perfect game in World Series history and was the only surviving member of the 1956 game at the time of Berra's death, died on January 1, 2020.